Jaswanth2222/food-app/README.md

 git pull

-and if there are other branches merge the code from develop to these branches, switch to branch by entering cmd git checkout <branch name>
+and if there are other branches merge the code from develop to these branches, switch to branch by entering cmd git checkout "branch name"

 merge the code from develop